edogambacorta/portfolio-website/memory-bank/progress.md

 2. Implement full responsive styling for existing components
 3. Create and integrate final content for the Services section
 4. Begin implementation of the Portfolio section
-5. Conduct thorough testing of the updated header and navbar on various devices and browsers
+5. Conduct thorough testing of the updated header, navbar, and focus cards on various devices and browsers
+6. Optimize the new circular arrow icon in focus cards for different screen sizes

 This progress report reflects the current state of TheFactory AI Agency portfolio website project.
 It will be updated regularly as development progresses to provide an accurate overview of the project's status and upcoming tasks.